SIP Trunking for Enterprises

 Sentinel meets the requirements for any deployment scenario of VoIP services.
 It can be configured with any combination of BRI, PRI, FXS and FXO interfaces, and execute an extended set of actions to implement security policies, to adapt to different SIP implementations and remotely perform advanced troubleshooting and monitoring.

-Sentinel can easily be adapted to different access technologies such as fiber, DSL or LTE uplinks.
+Sentinel can easily be adapted to different access technologies such as fibre, DSL or LTE uplinks.

 Powerful Feature Set